satyarth/pixelsort/README.md

 Sorting function  | Description
 ------------------|------------
-`lightness`       | Sort by the lightness of a pixel according to a HSV representation.
+`lightness`       | Sort by the lightness of a pixel according to a HSL representation.
-`hue`             | Sort by the hue of a pixel according to a HSV representation.
+`hue`             | Sort by the hue of a pixel according to a HSL representation.
-`saturation`      | Sort by the saturation of a pixel according to a HSV representation.
+`saturation`      | Sort by the saturation of a pixel according to a HSL representation.
 `intensity`       | Sort by the intensity of a pixel, i.e. the sum of all the RGB values.
 `minimum`         | Sort on the minimum RGB value of a pixel (either the R, G or B).